MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 If you don’t customize the sender identity, your email notifications will be sent using all the default settings.

-To work with MailChimp, add this IP address to your anti-spam whitelist to enable notifications to be sent: 198.2.134.139 (mail1.cloudappsecurity.com)
+To work with MailChimp, add this IP address to your anti-spam allow list to enable notifications to be sent: 198.2.134.139 (mail1.cloudappsecurity.com)

 ## Log collector

 To enable Cloud Discovery features using a log collector and detect Shadow IT in your organization, open the following items: